 The Town of Sorrento, Louisiana's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-We did not audit Town of Sorrento, Louisiana's response and, accordingly, we express no opinion on it.
+The Town of Sorrento, Louisiana's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.